cmsc388M/spring20/project3/configuration/README.md

 # Project 3: Barrel Bouncer AR Edition

-## Part 1: Setting Up Your Project for AR
+## Part 1: Configuring Your Project for AR

 In this section, you'll be configuring your Unity project for mobile AR development.
 This will involve modifying project settings as well as installing the XR development tools that you will use to build your app.
 Note that we will be testing your submission on Android phones, so you are only required to configure the project for ARCore development.
 However, if you plan on testing the app on your own iOS device, you should set the appropriate iOS and ARKit settings as well.
 Instructions for both have been included below.

-_NOTE: For this project, you will be building on top of a copy of your completed project 1c,_ **NOT** _your project 2.
+_NOTE: For this project, you will be building on top of a copy of your completed project 1c,_ NOT _your project 2.
 If you do not have a copy of this, you may download your submission on ELMS and then open it up in Unity.
 If you do it this way, it you should select the correct_ **Target Platform** _within the Unity Hub before opening it in order to save you time._

 ### General Project Settings